Inspiration For Goodwood Revival

 Wins for Hawthorn included the 1955 24 Hours of Le Mans which left him haunted by his involvement in a disastrous crash that marred the race.
 He became the United Kingdom's first Formula One World Champion driver in 1958, however, he announced his retirement shortly after, blaming the effects of the death of his teammate and friend Peter Collins two months earlier in the 1958 German Grand Prix.
 The final twist of fate came when only three months later, just like his father 6 years earlier, he was involved in a fatal car accident just 29 years of age.

-Quote from the Alton Tribute in relation to the crash January 1959:
+Quote from the Alton Tribute in relation to the crash, January 1959:

 'Mike Hawthorn, of Farnham, the world champion racing driver, was killed instantaneously when his green Jaguar car skidded and crashed on the Guildford by-pass yesterday morning.
 The car skidded sideways on the damp road, for about 100 yards, touched the back of a lorry going in the opposite direction and crashed into a roadside tree.
 The car was completely wrecked.
-He died instantly'
+He died instantly.

 The lorry driver, Mr Frederick George Rice, of 167, Winterslow Drive, Havant, said he saw the car skidding sideways towards him at a very fast speed.

-Rob Walker, a friend of Mike who had been driving a Mercedes just ahead of his Jaguar had insisted until his own death that the two of them being on the same road that day had been entirely coincidental, dismissing suggestions that the two had been racing.
+Rob Walker, a friend of Mike who had been driving a Mercedes just ahead of his Jaguar had insisted until his own death that the two of them being on the same road that day had been entirely coincidental, dismissing suggestions that the two had been racing.'

 Get Mike Hawthorns Winning Looks

 Prior to Goodwood he had always raced in his everyday clothes, usually a sports jacket and a tie, which at speed tended to flap in his face.
-For his single-seater debut, Mike bought white overalls and wore the bow tie that has to become his trademark.
+For his single-seater debut, Mike bought white overalls and wore the bow tie that has become his trademark.
 He still favoured the relaxed country looks for everyday wear pictured above in a tweed sports blazer.

-Whilst his signature look for race days continued to be a pair of white overalls topped with a cotton Baracuda style jacket and a jaunty bowtie which reflected his personality beautifully.
+Meanwhile, his signature look for race days continued to be a pair of white overalls topped with a cotton Baracuda style jacket and a jaunty bowtie which reflected his personality beautifully.
 He also had a selection of favourite cravats to coordinate with his country tweed blazers.

 At 6'2" with his blonde good looks ad wide grin he wore his clothes well and knew what suited him.
-His classic style is a good fit for the Goodwood Revival event regardless but to know you are emulating the style of one of the original icons of the track gives it a special angle.
+His classic style is a good fit for the Goodwood Revival event regardless, but to know you are emulating the style of one of the original icons of the track gives it a special angle.